-Two solenoid valves on valve block at rear R.H. side of center frame, and a three position selector switch on control console permit operator to lower or raise desired row marker.
+Two solenoid values on value block at rear R.H. side of center frame, and a three position selector switch on control console permit operator to lower or raise desired row marker.

 Marker position switch must be OFF when planter is not in use or tractor battery will drain.